DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - Go to the [SQL context](https://console.cloud.google.com/sql), and then click the **CREATE INSTANCE** button
 - Click **Choose PostgreSQL**
+  - Database version: `PostgreSQL 15`
   - Instance ID: ``<YourInstanceName>``
   - Password: ``<PASSWORD>`` - Take note of this password.
-  - Database version: `PostgreSQL 15`
   - Region: ``<REGION>`` (must be the same as the cluster for the communication to be optimal between the database and the ODM instance)
-  - Keep **Multiple zones** for Zonal availability to the highest availability
+  - Eventually select **Multiple zones** for Zonal availability for redundancy
   - Expand **Show customization option** and expand **Connections**
     - As *Public IP* is selected by default, in Authorized networks, click the **ADD NETWORK** button, put a name and add *0.0.0.0/0* for Network, then click **DONE**.
       > NOTE: It is not recommended to use a public IP.
 In a production environment, you should use a private IP.